-In deception reasoning, we pick a potential lie and analyze why this sentence may be a lie by considering factual inconsistencies and the intent behind it.
-In this task, we focus on the rationality of reasoning rather than the authenticity of deceptive behaviors.
+In deception reasoning, we pick a potential lie and analyze why this sentence may be a lie.
+In this task, we focus on the reasonableness of reasoning rather than the authenticity of deceptive behaviors.
 Therefore, to reduce the cost of dataset collection, we use GPT-4 to synthesize dialogues containing deceptive behaviors.
 Specifically, we choose one of the most widely used scenarios in previous works, mock crime (Derrick et al., 2010; Pérez-Rosas et al., 2014).
 We ask GPT-4 to simulate the role-playing between a suspect and a police officer.
-During interrogation, the suspect should deceive the police officer and escape the crime and the police officer should find out the truth and seize evidence.
+During interrogation, the suspect should deceive the police officer and escape the crime and the police officer should find out the truth.

 We first clarify the definition of three important notations: legal instrument, target content, and action.
-Then, we introduce the data generation process (see Figure 1 for more details).
-This section mainly uses GPT-3.5 ("gpt-3.5-turbo-0613") and GPT-4 ("gpt-4-1106-preview").
+Then, we introduce the data generation process (see Figure 1 for more details), which mainly relies on GPT-3.5 ("gpt-3.5-turbo-0613") and GPT-4 ("gpt-4-1106-preview").